blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/airgap.md

 Optionally you can follow --zip with a space and an argument (for example: --zip FULL) to customize the air gap zip.
 Possible values: FULL (produce a full air gap zip; the default), NO_DOCKER (do not include the Docker Inspector).
 The archive created contains the [solution_name] .jar and the inspectors.

-Gradle must be on the PATH to generate an Air Gap zip.
+Your PATH environment variable must include the *bin* directory of the Gradle distribution to generate an Air Gap zip.

 ## Running in air gap mode